-As a part of my ongoing commitment to digitise services for community interest companies (CICs), I am delighted to announce that a new online filing process for submitting ‘small’ CIC annual accounts went live on 2nd September 2019.
+As a part of my ongoing commitment to digitise services for community interest companies (CICs), I am delighted to announce that a new online filing process for submitting certain types of CIC annual accounts went live on 2nd September 2019.
+This on-line filing service can be used by small companies which choose to file “full” accounts under s444 of the Companies Act 2006 (also known as small-“full” accounts).

 From an accounts perspective the criteria to qualify as a ‘small’ CIC, for a given financial year, are: